kubecost/poc-common-configurations/aws-attach-roles/README.md

 }
 ```

+### Step 2: Update configuration
-1. Update configuration of these files: cloud-integration.json, kubecost-athena-policy.json, kubecost-s3-thanos-policy.json, object-store.yaml, productkey.json (optional if it is only for evaluation) accordingly with your information.
+- Update configuration of these files: cloud-integration.json, kubecost-athena-policy.json, kubecost-s3-thanos-policy.json, object-store.yaml, productkey.json (optional if it is only for evaluation) accordingly with your information.
 The values that need to be updated is in <....>

-2. Run the following commands to create approriate policy:
+### Step 3: Run the following commands to create approriate policy:

 ```sh
 cd poc-common-configuration/aws-attach-roles